Nine Inch Nails: The Downward Spiral (1993–1997)

 Contemporary critics generally praised The Downward Spiral, now classed among the most important albums of the 1990s.
 In 2005, Spin ranked it 25th among the "100 Greatest Albums, 1985–2005".
 In 2003, Rolling Stone ranked it 200 among "The 500 Greatest Albums of All Time".
 Blender named it the 80th Greatest American Album.
 It was ranked No. 488 in the book The Top 500 Heavy Metal Albums of All Time by Martin Popoff.
 In 2001 Q named The Downward Spiral as one of the 50 Heaviest Albums of All Time; in 2010 the album was ranked No. 102 on their 250 Best Albums of Q's Lifetime (1986–2011) list.
 After The Downward Spiral's release, Reznor produced an accompanying remix album entitled Further Down the Spiral, the only non-major Nine Inch Nails release to be certified gold in the United States and among the best-selling remix albums of all time.
 It contained contributions from Coil with Danny Hyde, electronic musician Aphex Twin, producer Rick Rubin, and Jane's Addiction guitarist Dave Navarro, among others.

 After The Downward Spiral's 1994 release, the live band supported it by embarking on the Self Destruct Tour.
 The stage set-up featured dirty curtains, rising and lowering for visuals shown during songs such as "Hurt".
 The tour debuted the band's grungy, messy image as the members appeared in ragged attire slathered in corn starch.
 Performances were violent and chaotic, band members often injuring themselves by attacking each other, diving into the crowd, and destroying their instruments to close.
 The widest mainstream audience was a mud-soaked performance at Woodstock '94, and seen by Pay-Per-View in up to 24 million homes.
 Enjoying mainstream success thereafter, Nine Inch Nails then performed amid greater production values, adding theatrical visual elements.
-Supporting acts on tour included The Jim Rose Circus and Marilyn Manson.
-Released in 1997, the Closure video documented highlights from the tour, including full live videos of "Eraser", "Hurt" and a one-take "March of the Pigs" clip directed by Peter Christoperson.
+Supporting acts on tour included the Jim Rose Circus and Marilyn Manson.
+Released in 1997, the Closure video documented highlights from the tour, including full live videos of "Eraser", "Hurt" and a one-take "March of the Pigs" clip directed by Peter Christopherson.
 In 1997 Reznor also produced the soundtrack to the David Lynch film Lost Highway, which featured one new Nine Inch Nails song, "The Perfect Drug".
 Around this time, Reznor's studio perfectionism, struggles with addiction, and bouts of writer's block prolonged the production of The Fragile.